-**Hills Bank Leadership Grant Application: Open to current high school Juniors in eastern Iowa, this program offers a unique opportunity to gain valuable leadership skills and earn a 4-H Scholarship.
+**Hills Bank Leadership Grant Application: Open to current high school juniors in eastern Iowa, this program offers a unique opportunity to gain valuable leadership skills and earn a 4-H Scholarship.
 You do not need to be a current Iowa 4-H member to apply for the Leadership Scholarship program.
-For current High School Juniors- Hills Bank Leadership Grant applicants will also need 2 letters of recommendation from either a community member, employer, or volunteer and from a school teacher or academic advisor.
+For current High School Juniors- Hills Bank Leadership Grant, applicants will also need 2 letters of recommendation from either a community member, employer, or volunteer and from a school teacher or academic advisor.
 Within the application is a section to send the request to each reference for a letter to be submitted on your behalf.
 Please begin your application in a timely fashion to give your references time to submit their letter.
 More information and application: Here.
 Deadline: March 1.
-Helpful Tips here
+Helpful Tips Here.

 Grand Lodge of Iowa Masonic MCEC Technical Scholarships: Scholarships for seniors who plan to enroll in a mechanical or technical course of study at an accredited Iowa Community College.
-Selection based on academics, character and citizenship, communication skills, and financial need.
+Selection is based on academics, character and citizenship, communication skills, and financial need.
 More information and application: Here.
 Deadline: March 1

 Iowa United Methodist Foundation scholarships: Iowa United Methodist Foundation has over 100 scholarships available for the 2021-2022 school year.
 There are scholarships specifically for graduating high school seniors, general scholarships for students going to non-Methodist colleges, scholarships for students going to United Methodist colleges and seminary scholarships designated for individuals following the call to join the ministry.
-More information and application: Here.
+Information and application: Here.
 Deadline: March 1

 Iowa Masonic Foundation Academic Achievement Scholarships: Ten $1,000 academic scholarships and scholarships for students planning to pursue Industrial Arts/Technology/Trade careers in college.
 More Details and Scholarship Application: Here.
 Deadline: March 2